Limoges–Bellegarde Airport

-Limoges – Bellegarde Airport (Aéroport de Limoges-Bellegarde, IATA: LIG, ICAO: LFBL) is an airport located 6 km west-northwest of Limoges, a commune of the Haute-Vienne department in the Nouvelle-Aquitaine region of France.
+Limoges–Bellegarde Airport (Aéroport de Limoges-Bellegarde, IATA: LIG, ICAO: LFBL) is an airport located 6 km west-northwest of Limoges, a commune of the Haute-Vienne department in the Nouvelle-Aquitaine region of France.
 The airport presently has limited mass transit options which include only three stops per day of bus line 26 and a shared taxi service to and from the main train station.

 Facilities

-The airport resides at an elevation of 1300 ft above mean sea level.
+The airport is at an elevation of 1300 ft above mean sea level.
 It has one paved runway designated 03/21 which measures 2440 × 45 m.
 It also has a parallel grass runway measuring 800 × 80 m.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Limoges – Bellegarde Airport:

+The nearest larger international airport is Bordeaux–Mérignac Airport, located 240 km south west of Limoges–Bellegarde Airport.